lfigaro/whoami.README/README.md

 # Hi, I'm Figaro

-I'm from São Paulo.
+I'm from São Paulo, Brazil.
 Father of a [lovely princess](img/alice.png) (this picture should be outdated by now, you know how they grow fast, right?) and a [indefatigable purebred mutt](img/maia.png) (yeah, I'm a dog person).
 I'm a lucky guy because I married a flight attendant which gives me the opportunity not just to be with an amazing woman as to [travel A LOT](https://www.mytravelmap.xyz/u/gg112445688203607613260), something I really enjoy doing.

 I'm an (VERY) extroverted person.
 Sometimes I start a small talk just because.
 It helps me recharge my batteries.
 I'll promise try not to do it if I note it bothers you.
 But do know that I really like to hear all kinds of stories and I'm always open to a good talk.